Top Microsoft 365 Security Concerns & How To Overcome Them

 Both External & Internal Threats Are a Serious Concern for Microsoft 365 Users

 Cloud computing information technology concept, data processing and storage platform connected to internet network, specialist engineering systemWhile external threats pose a significant risk, internal threats are also among the top security concerns in Microsoft 365.
-Unauthorized file sharing and privilege abuse are some of the major problems that can occur.
+Unauthorized file sharing and privilege abuse are some of the critical problems that can occur.
 Although the platform has features to safeguard data from unauthorized access, granting permissions too easily can result in serious issues.

 Top Microsoft 365 & Cloud Email Protection Tips